 By Erinn Broadus

-The Department of Justice did not respond to our request for comment.
+The University of California, Berkeley, School of Law did not immediately respond to Daily Caller News Foundation’s request for comment.